 These activities are not costs so much as they are investments.
 By getting them right at the start, authors stand to make a better level of profit in the long run.
 Taking this long-term approach is a fundamental principle behind a successful book launch and book marketing.

 Readers Want The Sizzle As Well As The Steak

 The modern self-publishing market has left readers overwhelmed with the choice of reading material on offer.
 It’s possible to buy a book about almost anything from almost anyone.

 Authors shouldn’t underestimate the importance of their own personal brand when attracting book buyers.

 All other things being equal, would you rather buy a book from a faceless, no-name author, or an author who puts their personality out there and allows readers to get a taste of who they are, as well as what they write?

 By connecting with readers on a personal level, as well as literary, you have a chance to build a long-term fan base who will anticipate your next book and spread the word to their fellow fans.

-Here are some easy ways to get started with author branding.
+Here are some easy ways to get started with author branding and a marketing plan.